BYLAWS OF THE

 Section 4: BUDGETING AND FINANCIAL REPORTING

-4.1 Budget Development: At least three months prior to fiscal year end, the co-directors will develop a budget for the center with input from the steering committee and support from the co-sponsoring colleges as needed.
+4.1 Budget Development: At least three months prior to fiscal year end, the co-directors will develop a budget for the center with input from the steering committee and support, as needed, from CEHD and the Institute of Child Development.

-4.2 Budget Approval: At least one month prior to fiscal year end the co-directors will submit a completed budget to the steering for review and approval.
-The budget will then be submitted to the Deans of the co-sponsoring schools for final review and adoption.
+4.2 Budget Approval: At least one month prior to fiscal year end the co-directors will submit a completed budget to the steering committee for review and approval.
+The budget will then be submitted, as needed, to the Dean for final review and adoption.

-4.3 Financial Reporting: The co-directors, with support from the appropriate administrative staff of co-sponsoring colleges, shall ensure that financial statements are up to date.
+4.3 Financial Reporting: The co-directors, with support from the appropriate administrative staff , shall ensure that financial statements are up to date.
 The co-directors shall be prepared to present the financial statements at the request of a member of the steering or advisory committees.

 4.4 Amendments and Changes: All proposed revisions to the approved budget will be submitted in writing by the co-directors for approval by the steering committee.